hmi-utwente/video-game-text-corpora/Star Wars: Knights of the Old Republic/README.md

 # Star Wars: Knights of the Old Republic
+Video game corpus (text dataset) of dialog lines from RPG game Star Wars: Knights of the Old Republic by BioWare and LucasArts.

+## About the game
+Star Wars: Knights of the Old Republic (2003) is an RPG by LucasArts and BioWare.
+Although it’s a few decades old, it’s still popular because of the high-quality writing and voice-acting.
+The game is special because the story works with branching dialogue: during conversations with NPCs, the player can choose how to react.

+The player character can choose to help someone or ignore them, tell the truth or lie, befriend someone or kill them.
+Choices have consequences for the game’s story.
+The player’s (moral) alignment, ranging from good/jedi to evil/sith, is a result of all these micro-choices, and you get a storyline and in-game force powers according to your alignment.

+To see all the different dialogue options and all possible conversations, story lines and endings, players would need to play the game several times, each time making different choices.

+To use KOTOR dialogue for my research, I extracted the game dialogue from the game and convert it to plain text.

+## What's in the dataset?
+Each datapoint (row) in the dataset (csv file) is one line of dialogue from Star Wars: Knights of the Old Republic.

+Each datapoint has these columns:
+- id: unique numerical identifier (assigned during dataset creation, has no meaning in the game)
+- speaker: human readable name of the character that speaks the line.
+For NPCs: [firstname] + [lastname].
+For PC: Player.
+- listener: human readable name of the character the speaker is speaking to.
+Probably used for head-turning 3D animations as well.
+- text: dialogue line
+- animation: animations that should be played for conversation participants.
+Might contain data for other characters (not speaker or listener) as well.
+- comment: game developer/writer comments for this dialogue line
+- next: possible follow-up dialogue lines (branching dialogue).
+Either the Player can choose, or the game uses conditional logic to choose.
+- previous: the dialogue lines that possibly preceeded this line.
+- source_dlg: the .dlg file from which this dialogue line is extracted.
+Generally there is 1 .dlg per character per planet.
+- audiofile: some dialogue lines have associated audio files with recordings of the voice actor.
+Extracting audio files is not (yet) covered in the instructions of this repo yet.

 ## Creating the dataset from scratch
 How to do data extraction from KOTOR: